Porkkala Naval Base: History

 According to the armistice of 1944, the area was leased to the Soviet Union for 50 years.
 On February 10, 1947, the Paris peace treaty reaffirmed the Soviet Union's right to occupy this area until 1994.

 No Soviet civilian administration was set up; the USSR simply administered it through the military commander of Porkkala.
 This post was held from June 1945 until 26 January 1956 by Sergey Ivanovich Kabanov (1901–1973), the former Commander of Hanko naval base.

-While under Soviet control, Finnish passenger trains running between Helsinki and Turku were allowed to use the line through the area.
-But all train windows had to be closed with shutters, and photography was prohibited.
+Beginning in 1947, Finnish passenger trains running between Helsinki and Turku were allowed to use the line through the area, on the condition that all train windows had to be closed with shutters and that the trains be pulled by Soviet engines with Soviet crews during the transit.
+Photography was prohibited during the transit.

 Although Finland had conceded the Soviet lease for Porkkala for 50 years, the two nations reached an agreement for it to be returned earlier.
 The agreement was signed on September 19, 1955, exactly 11 years after the armistice.
 The Soviet Union transferred control of the area back to Finland on January 26, 1956.
 This may be attributed to the Finno-Soviet Treaty of 1948, the conditions of which made the naval base unnecessary.

 At present, the Porkkala area houses one of the main bases of the Finnish Navy, located in Upinniemi, near Porkkala proper.